1986 FBI Miami shootout: Memorial

 In 2001, the Village of Pinecrest, Florida, which incorporated in 1996, honored the two fallen agents by co-designating a portion of Southwest 82nd Avenue as Agent Benjamin Grogan Avenue and Agent Jerry Dove Avenue.
 Street signs and a historical marker commemorate the naming of the roadway in Grogan and Dove's honor.

 Dove, a West Virginia native, had Jerry Dove Drive named after him in Bridgeport, West Virginia, leading to Clarksburg, West Virginia where the FBI Criminal Justice Information Services Division is located.
-He earned degrees from both West Virginia University and Marshall University.
+He had earned degrees from both West Virginia University and Marshall University.

-In 2014, the FBI Miami field office moved to its new home in Miramar, Florida, dedicating the two towers of the new office space in memory of Dove and Grogan in a ceremony in April 2015.
+In 2014, the FBI Miami field office moved to new quarters in Miramar, Florida.
+The two towers of the new office space were dedicated in memory of Dove and Grogan in a ceremony in April 2015.
 The first floor contains a memorial to Dove and Grogan.
 Every year on April 11, the FBI Miami office holds a fallen agent ceremony in honor of Dove, Grogan, and all FBI agents killed in the line of duty.